MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagmessagedownloadtime-canonical-property.md

 ## Remarks

 This property is expressed in seconds and represents the best estimate of the time it would take a remote transport provider to download a given message from its current location to a message store local to the client viewing the header folder.
-The remote transport provider typically calculates the value for this property by dividing the value of the **PR_MESSAGE_SIZE** ( [PidTagMessageSize](pidtagmessagesize-canonical-property.md)) property by the speed of the communications link in bytes per second.
+The remote transport provider typically calculates the value for this property by dividing the value of the **PR_MESSAGE_SIZE** ([PidTagMessageSize](pidtagmessagesize-canonical-property.md)) property by the speed of the communications link in bytes per second.
 If the provider cannot calculate the download time, for example if it does not know the link speed, it should furnish a **PT_ERROR** value such as **MAPI_E_NO_SUPPORT** for this column in the header folder contents table.

-## Related Resources
+## Related resources

-### Header Files
+### Header files

 Mapidefs.h